Branched It\^o formula and natural It\^o-Stratonovich isomorphism: Abstract

 \section{Abstract}

-Branched rough paths define integration theories that may fail to satisfy the usual integration by parts identity.
-The intrinsically-defined projection of the Connes-Kreimer Hopf algebra onto its primitive elements defined by Broadhurst and Kreimer, and further studied by Foissy, allows us to view it as a commutative $\binf$-algebra and thus to write an explicit change-of-variable formula for solutions to rough differential equations.
-This formula, which is realised by means of an explicit morphism from the Grossman-Larson Hopf algebra to the Hopf algebra of differential operators, restricts to the well-known It\^o formula for semimartingales.
-We stablish an isomorphism with the shuffle algebra over primitives, extending Hoffman's exponential for the quasi shuffle algebra, and in particular the usual Itô-Stratonovich correction formula for semimartingales.
-We place special emphasis on the one-dimensional case, in which certain rough path terms can be expressed as polynomials in the extended trace path, which for semimartingales restrict to the well-known Kailath-Segall polynomials.
-We end by describing an algebraic framework for generating examples of branched rough paths, and, motivated by the recent literature on stochastic processes, exhibit a few such examples above scalar $1/4$-fractional Brownian motion, two of which are \say{truly branched}, i.e.\ not quasi-geometric.
+Branched rough paths, defined as paths with values in the character group of the Connes-Kreimer Hopf algebra $\mathcal{H}_\mathrm{CK}$, constitute integration theories that may fail to satisfy the usual integration by parts identity.
+Using known results on the primitive elements of $\mathcal{H}_\mathrm{CK}$ we can view it as a commutative cofree Hopf algebra (i.e.\ a commutative $\mathbf{B}_\infty$-algebra) and thus write an explicit change-of-variable formula for solutions to rough differential equations.
+This formula restricts to the well-known It\^o formula in the very special case of semimartingales.
+In addition, we establish an isomorphism between $\mathcal{H}_\mathrm{CK}$ and the shuffle algebra over its primitives, which extends Hoffman's exponential for the quasi-shuffle algebra, and can therefore be viewed as a far-reaching generalisation of the usual Itô-Stratonovich correction formula for semimartingales.
+Indeed, this can be stated as a characterisation of the algebra structure of any commutative $\mathbf{B}_\infty$-algebra.
+Compared to previous approaches, this transformation has the key property of being natural in the decorating vector space.
+We study the one-dimensional case more closely, by introducing the branched analogue of the Kailath-Segall polynomials and Dol\'eans-Dade exponential, and conclude with some examples of branched rough path lifts of a stochastic process which are not quasi-geometric.